Agoraphobia - Medical Condition

 In order to be diagnosed with agoraphobia, a person must have fear or anxiety of at least 2 of the following situations:

-In particular, agoraphobia should be distinguished from social phobia (social anxiety disorder), where avoidance is limited to social situations due to fear of embarrassment – treatment interventions for social phobia are different from treatments for agoraphobia.
+Agoraphobia should be distinguished from social phobia (social anxiety disorder), where avoidance is limited to social situations due to fear of embarrassment – treatment interventions for social phobia are different from treatments for agoraphobia.

-In addition, it’s important to be sure that the anxiety isn’t being caused by a medication, drug abuse or addiction, or a medical condition.
+In addition, it’s important to be sure that the anxiety or fear isn’t being caused by a medication, drug abuse or addiction, or a medical condition.
 A doctor may refer someone to a psychiatrist or another therapist who specializes in recognizing and treating anxiety disorders, including agoraphobia.

 Treatment of agoraphobia may include both psychotherapy and medication.
 Cognitive behavioural therapy (CBT), a type of psychotherapy, is an effective method to treat agoraphobia.
 CBT works to teach specific skills to help change your thoughts that are causing your condition.
 CBT may be delivered by a therapist individually or in a group setting, via self-help books or through the internet.